KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-28-a-step-by-step-guide-to-build-your-own-smart-mirror.md

 ## 4. Starting your MagicMirror

 In the terminal, navigate to your MagicMirror (`cd MagicMirror`) directory and start (`npm start`).
-If at this point you see a screen that asks you to create a config file you have done everything correctly so far
+If at this point, you see a screen that asks you to create a config file, you have done everything correctly so far.

+Note: cd just means to change directory, so if my MagicMirror folder was in `Documents > Github > MagicMirror`, then I would type `cd Documents/Github/MagicMirror` to navigate to it. npm stands for node package manager, and it's the package manager used for Node.js.
+In our case, npm is used to install dependencies for our MagicMirror (if you didn't use the one-line command from above, then you would need to `npm install` before `npm start`).

 ![Magic Mirror Start Screen](/assets/mm_start_screen.png "Magic Mirror Start Screen")